 This will get around the fact that we may some investors having relationship with multiple BPs but together they cannot control how the BPs act.

-Reply B-21 (13) [From: cal 13:56 GMT+8, 30 May
+Reply B-21 (13) [From: cal] 13:56 GMT+8, 30 May

 Please change 15 to "No person or entity shall own any stake in more than one BP." as per dutcheos comment.

-Reply B-21 (14) [From: hacker 7:41 GMT+8, 30 May
+Reply B-21 (14) [From: hacker] 7:41 GMT+8, 30 May

 You changed nothing in #15 despite community outcry and an obvious community consensus. i proposed something very attractive for bp investors, and the community would grin and bear if it had been employed. it was shot down by a small group. great work guys. you've given opposition forces everything they need. eos is now open to becoming truly centralized by very influential and resourceful groups. the voices of the masses are being ignored knowingly. inblockchain is necessary for the launch of the eos blockchain and so are similar groups but they need an exit strategy.